grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 # Use cases for backend components in app plugins

 - Use custom authentication methods and/or authorization checks that aren't supported in Grafana.
-- Running workloads in the background
+- Running workloads in the server side
 - Connect to non-HTTP services that normally can't be connected to from a browser

 # Add a backend component to an app plugin